pousse-cafe/pousse-cafe.github.io/documentation.md

 concepts and principles to Java in providing an actual interpretation of them.
 With little effort, this enables a scalable implementation.

-Finally, Pousse-Café abstracts messaging and storage systems from model logic (i.e. the domain processes) in a way that enables to replace them without impacting the model code itself.
-Adding support for a new messaging or storage system boils down to implementing a couple of classes.
+Finally, Pousse-Café separates messaging and storage systems from model logic (i.e. the domain processes) in a way that enables to replace them without impacting the model code itself.
 Changing the storage or messaging system used by an application simply consists in loading another implementation into the Pousse-Café runtime.
+Also, adding support for a new messaging or storage system boils down to implementing a couple of classes.

+In the following, below names represent DDD concepts unless explicitly stated:

+- domain
+- aggregate
+- factory
+- repository
+- domain event (or event)
+- service
+- module
+- entity
+- value object

+While the reminder of this document is probably understandable without prior knowledge of DDD, the understanding of above concepts will definitely help in getting *why* the framework is organized the way it is and *how* this actually enables scalable business process implementations.

 ## Implementing domain processes

 Below picture illustrates how Pousse-Café actually executes domain processes.
-It is followed by a textual summary of what's represented in it.

 <img src="/img/big_picture.svg">